polla-fattah/polla-fattah.github.io/_researches/2023-06-10-spell-checking.md

 <h2 class="section-heading">Current Work</h2>

-<p><strong>Azhin</strong> is developing the core algorithms for error detection and correction, focusing on creating comprehensive dictionaries and morphological analyzers for Kurdish.</p>
+<p><strong><a href="/student/azhin">Azhin</a></strong> is developing the core algorithms for error detection and correction, focusing on creating comprehensive dictionaries and morphological analyzers for Kurdish.</p>

 <h2 class="section-heading">Expected Impact</h2>